 The 6 Steps in Washing Dishes by Hand

 Just like any household chore, there’s definitely a proper order for washing dishes by hand.
 And that makes perfect sense since you don’t want to leave food gunk or soap residue behind.

 1. Prep Dishes

-Next, reach for the items that aren’t as soiled), followed by plates and bowls, then cookware.
-Keep items submerged in the water as you scrub, pulling each one out a few times to check for missed spots.
+Next up: glasses, cups, and silverware (ie. items that aren’t as soiled), followed by plates and bowls.
+Finish up with cookware.
+Keep items submerged in the water as you scrub, occasionally pulling each one out to check for missed spots.

-4: Rinse Dishes
+4. Rinse Dishes

 5. Dry Dishes

 The most common method here is air drying on a dish rack.
 We also like using our luxe microfiber towels to absorb residual water, especially from glasses and silverware (which can become spotted or filmed as they air dry).
 If your towel becomes damp or dirty, simply switch to a new, dry one.